huahanqi/RecipeApp/README.md

 # RecipeApp

-This is an android app using JetPack Compose that allows you to search food and meals Recipe.
+This is an Android app using Kotlin and Jetpack Compose framework.
+This Recipe App allows you to search various foods and meals Recipes.

 Data from the MealDB: https://www.themealdb.com/api.php